ubc-library-rc/Geocoding-Web-Mapping-with-Python/Content/Workflow.md

 # An Example Workflow

+Now that we've gotten an introduction to geocoding and web mapping, lets see how one might use it in practice.
+Take this scenario:
-You are a GIS analyist working with a non-profit in Toronto and you've been asked to put together a map highlighting the racial disparities in poice violoence at the hands of the Toronto Police.
-A dataset covering the years 2000-2017 is available with demographics data and addresses where the incidents occured.
+* You are a GIS analyst working with a non-profit in Toronto and you've been asked to put together a map highlighting the racial disparities in police violence at the hands of the Toronto Police.
 The map needs to be interactive and compatible with mobile devices.

-ExampleWorkflow
+Leaflet maps are the ideal solution here.
+* A dataset covering the years 2000-2017 is available with demographics data describing the victims.
+However many incomplete records, the police refuse to release information identifying the victims in many cases.
+The data also has the addresses where the incidents occurred.
+To compensate for this, you decide to add census data to the map to show the demographics of the populations where the incidents are occurring.

+This is how you might work thorough this task:

 <a href="ExampleWorkflow.png" target="_blank">Open diagram in new tab</a>